-Global markets gear up to face the impact of an economic downturn, the outlook remains uncertain on the back of weaker-than-expected global economic recovery and higher risk aversion in financial markets.
+The Group does not discount the impact of the escalating geopolitical conflicts and continuous efforts to counter inflation through stricter monetary policies to the Group's business.
 The Group will remain vigilant and prudent in managing operating costs, business growth and the risk profile of our business portfolio.
 The Group believes that with its experience and production know-how, it is strategically well-positioned to manage its business and capitalise on opportunities which may arise in future.